 Q: What should I know that PAL professors don’t do?

-A: We don't write or rewrite papers, do research for students, provide answers to take-home exams, give extensive content tutoring, directly monitor classroom performance, make wake-up calls, send reminders about homework, tests or other tasks, supervise medication, or act in loco parentis.
-Fostering student growth in these areas is core to our philosophy.
+A: We don’t write or rewrite papers, do research for students, provide answers to take-home exams, give extensive content tutoring, directly monitor classroom attendance or performance, make wake-up calls, send reminders about homework, supervise medication, or act in loco parentis.
+Fostering student growth and an internal locus of control in these are core to our philosophy.

 Adelizzi, J. & Goss, D. (Eds.)
 (1995).
 A closer look: Perspectives on college students with learning disabilities.
 Milton, MA: Curry College.